tobyCurtis/org-cockpit/tasks.md

 - Settings
     - Display Radio
         - Organize orgs by namespace
         - Organize orgs by when they were last opened
+- Some kinf of loading state after you click open org while it's waiting to do all of the stuff
+    - Mkae it fun

 # Done
 - Error display
 - Live search